Barata-Ribeiro/surfbot/README.md

 Website link: <https://barata-ribeiro.github.io/surfbot/>

 Due to the need for a hosting service, functionalities that require PHP will not work, so the forms may not have full functionality.
+The index.html contact form uses the 'formsubmit.co' free API but won't work because the company's email is fictitious.